 The motorway or a dual carriageway can be a frightening place to encounter a problem with your vehicle.
 If possible, drive to the next exit, leave the carriageway and find a safe place to park up.

-If it really isn't possible to get as far as the next exit, pull onto the hard shoulder as close to the barrier or grass verge as you can.
+If it really isn't possible to get as far as the next exit, pull onto the hard shoulder as close to the barrier or grass verge as you can, and put your sidelights and hazard warning lights on.

 Leaving the car might be the last thing you want to do, especially if it's dark or you're on your own.
-But it is essential, as there's a real chance of your parked car being hit by another vehicle travelling at speed.
+But it's essential, as there's a real chance of your parked car being hit by another vehicle travelling at speed.

-The exception is animals; it is safer to leave pets in the car in case they run onto the carriageway.
+The exception is animals; it's safer to leave pets in the car in case they run onto the carriageway.

-If you feel you are in danger from another person, get back into your vehicle and lock the doors, getting out again once you feel that the danger has passed.
+If you feel you're in danger from another person, get back into your vehicle and lock the doors, getting out again once you feel that the danger has passed.

 If you're not on a major road when your car starts playing up, see if there's a side street or car park you can pull into.

-If you are on a busy road, pull over as close to the left as possible.
+If you're on a busy road, pull over as close to the left as possible with your hazard lights on.
 Think first and foremost about the safety of yourself, your passengers and other road users.

 Get out if you judge it to be safe, and place your red warning triangle at least 45m behind your vehicle.
 Make sure children and animals cannot cause a distraction.

-Carry out repairs only if it is safe to do so and you can be sure that children will remain in a safe place whilst you fix the problem.
+Carry out repairs only if it's safe to do so and you can be sure that children will remain in a safe place whilst you fix the problem.

 A common assumption is that lone women and families are automatically classed as a priority by the breakdown services, but this isn't necessarily the case.